How Industrial Ecommerce Companies Can Step Up Their Digital Game

 • Supply chain: Data on lead times, delivery times and supplier performance lets businesses choose suppliers based on performance metrics and optimize delivery routes to reduce shipping costs.

 • Customer service: Customer behavioral data reveals website activity, purchasing habits and key metrics like customer lifetime value.
-This empowers businesses to improve the customer experience and reward loyal customers.
+This shows businesses where they can improve the customer experience and reward loyal customers.

 Streamlined supply chain management.